404Wolf/valfs/README.md

   `deno run --lock=path/to/the-real-lock.lock script.X.tsx` and have val town generate the lock file (with HTTP val wrapper + `Deno.readTextFile()` on lockfile)

+## Blobs
+- Blobs work using loopback with temp files.
+I want to automatically clean the temp files on exit